Founded in 2007 | Located in Xocen, Mexico

 55 youth served ages 10-14

-The music program in a Mayan school in Xocen, Mexico is open to all ages in the community.
-On Saturdays, the two teaching artists, Manuel “Papo” Alcocer and Gilberto Gongora, instruct the students.
+LEAF International’s music program in Xocen, Mexico is held in a small Mayan school, and is open to all ages in the community.
+On Saturdays, two teaching artists, Manuel “Papo” Alcocer and Gilberto Gongora, instruct the students.
 They perform thir ancestral music, helping to keep it alive in the Yucatan!
 They play mayan instruments, such as Cabeza de Cochino, Xtoles, Noche de Ocarinas, El Tunkul, La Cigarra, and Los Mapuches.
 The goal of the program is to insure community growth, cultural sustainability and instill local pride through the excellent challenge and beauty of music.
 A local seamstress makes costumes for the community performances at the Campesino Ampitheater.

 Through the project, students gain:

 - Increased self esteem

 From music instruments to child sponsorships, our people-centered programs depend on generous givers like you to grow and thrive.
 Donate today!
 100% of your gift goes directly to support music and arts education programs in the country of your choosing.